ECP-CANDLE/Benchmarks/examples/xform-smiles/README.md

 models in `sct_baseline_keras.py` and `srt_baseline_keras.py`, for classification and regression, respectively.
 All the relevant arguments are contained in the respective default model files, `class_default_model.txt` and `regress_default_model.txt`.
-They can be invoked with 'python sct_baseline_keras.py' and all variables can be overwritten from the command line.
+They can be invoked with `python sct_baseline_keras.py` and all variables can be overwritten from the command line.
 The datasets will be automatically downloaded and stored in the `../../Data/Pilot1 directory`.

 Running the original versions:

 The datasets

-classificaiton problem.
+Classification problem.

 CHEMBL -- 1.5M training examples.. for Lipinski (1/0)  (Lipinski criteria for drug likeness)  validation 100K samples non-overlapping

 Classification validation accuracy is about 91% after 10-20 epochs

-regression problem
+Regression problem

 CHEMBL -- 1.5M training examples (shuffled and resampled so not same 1.5M as classification) .. predicting molecular Weight validation is also 100K samples non-overlapping.